Call for Papers

 - Data Protection by Design and by Default

-- Real-world applications of privacy enhancing technologies
+- Real-world applications of privacy-enhancing technologies (PETs)

-- Data protection policies
+- Data protection for vulnerable groups

 - Privacy risk management and impact assessments (DPIA, FRIA, etc.)